Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Honestly, beyond the limited images used in the language & culture lessons, there’s really not a ton of graphics and visuals throughout the Rocket course.
 This obviously may be an issue depending on what type of learner you are.

 For some folks out there who really need graphics to comprehend things and help the material sink in, then maybe Rocket just isn’t in the cards for you.
+In this case, you may want to check out the Italian program from Rosetta Stone.

 Audio Lesson Downsides